 The Yoga Sutras in Plain English without Commentary or Elaboration

-Chapter I: From Here to Limitless Love and Unbounded Awareness (Samadhi Pada)
+Chapter I: Making the Connection with Limitless Love and Unbounded Awareness (Samadhi Pada)

-I.27 – end.
-The path of the cultivating the universal inner light leads from the coarse, to the subtle, to beyond even the most subtle vibrations, where awareness rests in the sweet grace of unconditioned primordial awareness.
-It defies all limitations and definitions, yet is always accessible to the wise.
+I.30 – end.
+The path of cultivating the universal inner light leads from the coarse, to the subtle, to beyond even the most subtle vibrations, where awareness rests in the sweet grace of unconditioned primordial awareness.
+It defies all limitations and definitions yet is always accessible to those who seek it.
 After having removed all past karmic residues, the yogi eventually is able to access sacred union continuously at any time.
-One's individual will dissolves as it becomes entirely in union with the primordial momentum of the cosmos.
-Automatically, great strength, confidence, knowledge, and love are available in samadhi.
-Samadhi (universal union) is the most sublime experience of realization.
+One's individual will and process of ordinary mentation dissolves as one with the great primordial equanimous and all-loving joyous intelligent intent.
+As self-imposed egoic limitations dissolve, the yogi becomes aligned in mutual synergistic harmony with the primordial intent, all inter-dimensional spheres, and the evolutionary momentum of the cosmos, the planet, thus acting as a bridge of light and love in the human sphere, thus, connecting body, speech and mind seamlessly with primordial presence.
+Naturally, great strength, confidence, knowledge, and limitless love are available in this all-inclusive samadhi.
+Samadhi (universal union) is the most sublime experience of realization as it connects all with all.

 Chapter II.
 Processes, Paths, and Procedures (Sadhana Pada)